fourTheorem/slic-watch/README.md

 5. 👀 Head to the CloudWatch section of the AWS Console to check out your new dashboards 📊 and alarms ⏰ !

-## Getting Started with AWS SAM or CloudFormation
+## Getting Started with AWS SAM, CDK or CloudFormation

-ℹ️ **IMPORTANT**: If you are using AWS SAM, or just plain CloudFormation, the most important thing to know is that your AWS account/region should have the **SLIC Watch Macro** deployed before you do anything.
+ℹ️ **IMPORTANT**: If you are using AWS SAM, CDK, or just plain CloudFormation, the most important thing to know is that your AWS account/region should have the **SLIC Watch Macro** deployed before you do anything.
 Once that's done, it is very simple to add this macro as a transform to your SAM or CloudFormation template.

 ### Deploying the SLIC Watch Macro
 It would be nice if CloudFormation allowed us to publicly publish a macro so you don't need this step, but for now, you can deploy the SLIC Watch Macro using any of the following options.
 We have made the macro available as a _Serverless Application Repository (SAR)_ app.
 This SAR app is used in Options 1 and 2 below.
 Option 3 is a manual option where you deploy the macro from this repository directly without using SAR.